instana/helm-charts/instana-agent/README.md

 In this case, you can instead specify the name of an alread-existing secret in the namespace in which you install the Instana agent that carries the agent key and download key.

 The secret you specify The secret you specify _must_ have a field called `key`, which would contain the value you would otherwise set to `agent.key`, and _may_ contain a field called `downloadKey`, which would contain the value you would otherwise set to `agent.downloadKey`.

+### Configuring Additional Configuration Files

+[Multiple configuration files](https://www.instana.com/docs/setup_and_manage/host_agent/configuration#multiple-configuration-files) is a capability of the Instana agent that allows for modularity in its configurations files.

+The experimental `agent.configuration.autoMountConfigEntries`, which uses functionality available in Helm 3.1+ to automatically look up the entries of the default `instana-agent` ConfigMap, and mount as agent configuration files in the `instana-agent` container under the `/opt/instana/agent/etc/instana` directory all ConfigMap entries with keys that match the `configuration-*.yaml` scheme.

+**IMPORTANT:** Needs Helm 3.1+ as it is built on the `lookup` function **IMPORTANT:** Editing the ConfigMap adding keys requires a `helm upgrade` to take effect

 ### Configuring Additional Backends